-Bennington Museum is open daily 10 am to 5 pm through October.
+In December Bennington Museum is open 10 am to 5 pm Thursday through Tuesday.

 Bennington Museum – Vermont’s Art, History, and Innovation.

 Bennington Museum is home to the largest collection of Grandma Moses paintings in the world, the great 20th-century folk artist who painted scenes of rural life embodying a sense of an idyllic bygone America.
 Anna Mary Robertson “Grandma” Moses (1860-1961) started painting in her seventies and within years was one of America’s most famous artists.
 A selection of her works is always on view.

 With the museum’s introduction of “Creative Collisions,” visitors discover works by Grandma Moses side-by-side with galleries of Military History which focuses on the Revolutionary War battle named after the town of Bennington.
 The Battle of Bennington was one of the pivotal early battles of the Revolutionary War.
 Named after the town of Bennington, the museum maintains a strong collection of objects and documents relating to the battle and has many on view.